 - Start by cutting open the bag and drawing an apple with your marker.

 - Have your child paint the apple .

 - While they do that get the red construction paper ready to cut.
 Older preschoolers won’t need to have strips cut but children who are still mastering scissors can be helped by cutting strips that are only as wide as one cut, so that when they close the scissors there is no dangling or frustration.
 Immediate results are important when toddlers are learning a skill we want to encourage them to practice, and do again.

 - Cut!
 This is the only pic I have because it took me holding the trip to get my son to cut it properly, we got into a great groove- about half the cutting were done by him with my help, I did the rest.

 - While they are adding the cut pieces, cut out a stem and leaf from your green and brown paper.

 - Glue them on ( my son was outside by this point!)
 Let dry.

-- Cut out and share with your favorite teacher at home or school.
+- Cut out and your apple craft for preschool to share with your favorite teacher at home or school.